Skip to content

 • Specific format codes or numbers

-• Fixed format dates and times
+• Fixed-format dates and times

 Simple and Clear Patterns

-• Cases that can be described with simple rules
+• Patterns that simple rules can describe

 Unsuitable Scenarios for Regular Expressions